object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

         Using the information on the `book website
         <https://object-oriented-python.github.io/edition1/exercises.html>`__
-        create your first exercise repository for this module and clone it into your working folder.
+        create your chapter 2 exercise repository for this module and clone it into your working folder.
 The exercise repository just contains a :file:`README` and some tests.
 Your job in the following exercises will be to populate it with the remaining content.